 3. Red Paper Wasp

-Moreso, the Red Paper Wasp builds its nests in protected areas, such as tree crevices, hollow logs, and the eaves of houses.
+Moreover, the Red Paper Wasp builds its nests in protected areas, such as tree crevices, hollow logs, and the eaves of houses.

-They are also active during the day, usually seen foraging for food or gathering materials for their nests.
+They are also active during the day, usually foraging for food or gathering materials for their nests.

-These wasps feed on nectar and small insects, including caterpillars and flies.
 They play an important role in controlling insect populations and pollinating flowers, making them beneficial to the environment.

-5. Norton’s Giant Ichneumon Wasp
+4. Norton’s Giant Ichneumon Wasp

 Its long antennae help locate its prey, which consists mostly of wood-boring beetle larvae.